Get to know the people and the passion behind Tivian

 I studied social sciences and politics in Cologne and had a student job in an international customer service team for a software company.
 After graduating, I started working full-time in the same team, supporting international clients from Germany, France, the UK, the US and Brazil.
 During that time, I also interned for a market research company.
 Before joining Tivian’s technical support team at a later point, I worked as a first-& second-level Supervisor.
 I was a subject matter expert and shift planner or, as you would say, the “person between” the management team and the operational workforce.

 What does your role entail?

-What does an average day as Group General Counsel look like?
+What does an average day at Tivian look like?

-What are the challenges you see for HR in 2023?
+What are the challenges you see (in your field)?

-How has the role of HR and technology changed in the last five years?
+How has the role of Sales and the technology changed in the last five years?

 How does Tivian help businesses?

-Thanks so much for your time Dörthe and for sharing your thoughts, insights, and story with us.
+Thanks so much for your time Gabriela and for sharing your thoughts, insights, and story with us.